iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 86 | Arming Handler
 =================================================

+Vertiq Advanced Speed modules can support an :ref:`Advanced Arming <manual_advanced_arming>` feature, allowing the user to control the armed state of the module with throttle commands or manually and to configure specific behaviors to occur at armed state transitions.
+Modules will not react to throttle messages until they have been armed, providing improved safety.
+The configurable behaviors on armed state transitions allow users to easily integrate advanced behaviors into their setup just by controlling the throttle messages they send, simplifying flight controller integration.

     .. table:: Arming Handler
         :widths: 8 18 15 10 5 100
         :class: tight-table